MPCMEvolution/MPCMArchive/abstracts/14-use-misuse-comparative-methods-study-adaptation.md

----
-title: "<strong>Chapter 14:</strong> Use and Misuse of Comparative Methods in the Study of Adaptation"
+# <strong>Chapter 14:</strong> Use and Misuse of Comparative Methods in the Study of Adaptation
-date: "2014-06-12"
----

 by **Thomas F. Hansen**